machal/cssmine-content/content/transformations-7.md

 As a front-end designer, I have had interesting experiences with designing responsive websites in a browser.
 However, combining HTML and CSS design using a graphic editor would force me to write a whole book on this topic.
-So let's not go there.
+So let’s not go there.

-If your team's workflow allows you to do so, try to experiment and use one of the above-mentioned approaches.
+If your team’s workflow allows you to do so, try to experiment and use one of the above-mentioned approaches.